twelve17/hotwire-turbo-express/README.md

 Once connected, messages with `<turbo-stream>`  HTML snippets will be processed by Turbo.

-There is an example using stimulus in the example app, at `src/controllers/stream-controller`.
+There is an example using stimulus in the example app, in [`src/controllers/stream-controller`](https://github.com/twelve17/hotwire-turbo-express/blob/webpack/example-app/src/controllers/stream-controller.mjs).

 ## Server-Side Events (SSE) Payload Format